iYadavVaibhav/stem/docs/2-Data-Engineering/tableau.md

 ## Date Calculations

-Here are some basic common calculations that helo in making **KPIs** and easy working with dates to find YOYs and MOMs
+Here are some basic common calculations that help in making **KPIs** and easy working with dates to find YOYs and MOMs

 - Month-Year to Business Date `DATEPARSE('yyyy-MM-dd',[Business Month]+'-01')`
 - Month-Year to Business Year - `Left([Business Month],4)`